Gabe Sterling shares crisis leadership tips during chamber talk - Reporter Newspapers

 As the person in charge of the largest rollout of voting equipment in U.S. history for Georgia, Sterling shared his lessons of leading through a crisis that he gained during 2020.
 It was an election year drastically altered by the pandemic, just as the state switched to a secure paper ballot voting system.
 Sterling was thrust into the national spotlight when he blasted claims by then President Donald Trump and other Republican leaders of voter fraud in the Georgia elections.

-Sterling said the crisis began when the presidential preference primary was suspended – first from March 24 to May 19, but as the pandemic worsened again to June 9 at the same time as Senate and House of Representatives primaries – more than 200,000 absentee ballot applications had been made.
+Sterling said the crisis began when the presidential preference primary was suspended – first from March 24 to May 19, but as the pandemic worsened again to June 9 at the same time as Senate and House of Representatives primaries.
+More than 200,000 absentee ballot applications had been made.
 The Secretary of State’s Office decided to keep them rather than redo the entire election and tell voters to download new requests online.
 Combining the primaries forced them to redesign ballots and find a printer in a matter of weeks when it normally was a months-long process.

 “We took the more difficult route that was best for those organizations servicing our voters,” Sterling said, meaning they kept the needs of the voters as the priority.